Tasty spinach and eggs scramble makes a wonderful keto breakfast. With lots of fresh spinach, onions, and Parmesan, it’s incredibly flavorful!

 - 1/2 medium onion, sliced and separated into rings

 - 1/2 teaspoon Diamond Crystal kosher salt plus a pinch for the onions

 - 4 large eggs

 - 2 cups fresh baby spinach leaves (2 oz)

 - Heat a very large (12-14 inch) nonstick skillet over medium-high heat, about 2 minutes.
 Add the olive oil.

 - Add the onion slices.
 Sprinkle them with a pinch of Kosher salt and a pinch of black pepper.
 Cook, stirring occasionally, until golden, about 5 minutes.
 Lower the heat to medium.

 - While the onion is cooking, in a medium bowl, whisk together the eggs, 1/2 teaspoon Kosher salt, a pinch of black pepper, and 2 tablespoons Parmesan.
 Set aside.

 - When the onions are golden brown, add the spinach leaves to the skillet.
 Cook, stirring, just until beginning to wilt, about 1 minute.

 - Pour the egg mixture into the skillet.
-Cook the eggs, pushing them back and forth with a rubber spatula, until set to your liking.
+Cook the eggs over medium heat, pushing them back and forth with a rubber spatula, until set to your liking.
 Sprinkle with red pepper flakes.
 Serve immediately.